New Forest District Council - Header

 The council’s Migration Project Team recognized that the old Meridio structure might not reflect the reality of the council today, and with our help were able to map the old folder structure into the new business reality.

-The challenges of migrating from Meridio to SharePoint Online
+The Challenges of Migrating from Meridio to SharePoint Online

 Structures of varying complexity